 How and when to apply

-We accept applications for grant throughout the year with a closing date of 31 July, after which we consider the applications together.
+We accept applications for grant throughout the year but consider them

 Ways to apply

 The application form, in PDF format, can be downloaded from below.
 The Guidance Notes, also available below should be referred to when completing your form.

 Please return your application form by post to The Investment and Projects Team, Historic Scotland, Salisbury Place, Edinburgh, EH9 1SH.
 Please note that faxed applications still require a signed hard copy of the Declaration page to be sent in by post.

 Application form [doc, 335KB]

 Conditions [PDF, 43KB]